Ukraine could export billions in military goods in 2026

-Gaza families are watching the Rafah crossing closely as expectations build for a phased reopening under the peace plan, though no timetable has been confirmed.
+Gaza families are watching the Rafah crossing closely as expectations build for a phased reopening under the peace plan.
+Israel has confirmed the border will reopen on Sunday (1st February), allowing “limited movement of people only.”

-The Rafah crossing on Gaza’s southern edge has been closed to regular movement for more than a year, turning what was once the enclave’s main civilian route to Egypt into the centre of renewed diplomatic efforts.
+The Rafah crossing on Gaza’s southern edge has been closed to regular movement for more than a year, turning what was once the Strip's main civilian route to Egypt into the centre of renewed diplomatic efforts.

 The crossing is central to the second phase of the U.S.-brokered peace plan, launched after Israel recovered the remains of the last hostage earlier this month.